Menu

 Gnocchi alla Sorrentina (Sorrento-Style Potato Dumplings)

 Like many simple Italian dishes, the success of potato gnocchi made in the style of Sorrento, a southern Italian town perched on the Bay of Naples, depends upon the ingredients.
-The potatoes should be dry, white fleshed, and mealy—russets are a good option—to ensure that gnocchi that are light and fluffy.
+The potatoes should be dry, white fleshed, and mealy—russet potatoes are a good option—to ensure that the gnocchi are light and fluffy.
 The accompanying tomato sauce relies on sweet, juicy San Marzano tomatoes and creamy mozzarella di bufala, which becomes deliciously gooey when melted.
 Both the gnocchi and the sauce can be made in advance.
-Recipe Servings: Serves 4

 Prep Time